Central Asian countries discuss early warning systems for climate resilience

 The countries of Central Asia are highly vulnerable to the effects of climate change.
-Intense heat waves, drought, heavy rainfall and other extreme weather events are becoming a major problem for the environment, economy and human health.
+Intense heat waves, drought, heavy rainfall, and other extreme weather events are becoming major problems for the environment, economy, and human health.
 Early warning systems offer a proactive tool to reduce risks and minimize the effects of such natural disasters.
-They are an a priority in the fight against climate change, aligned with global frameworks such as the Paris Agreement and the Sendai Framework for Risk Reduction, while making a significant contribution to development agenda.
+They are a priority in the fight against climate change, aligned with global frameworks such as the Paris Agreement and the Sendai Framework for Risk Reduction while making a significant contribution to the development agenda.

 Azamat Mambetov, Deputy Minister of Emergency Situations of the Kyrgyz Republic stressed at the opening of the conference:

 "Regional coordination and cooperation are necessary to share experiences and innovations to strengthen early warning systems in the name of saving lives."

 Alexandra Solovyova, UNDP Resident Representative in Kyrgyzstan, noted:

 "For many years, UNDP in Kyrgyzstan has been assisting in the creation and development of a unified management system in emergency and crisis situations.
 Today, we offer a platform for regional dialogue on climate resilience in Central Asia.
 We hope that this dialogue will help strengthen cross-border cooperation in the field of monitoring and early warning of emergency situations, because climate change does not recognize borders."

 Today's high-level event, organized by the Ministry of Emergency Situations of the Kyrgyz Republic, the United Nations Development Programme (UNDP) in the Kyrgyz Republic, the UNDP Istanbul Regional Center with the financial support of the European Union, is designed to promote cross-border cooperation in the field of monitoring and early warning of emergencies and crisis situations.